 Or make a “big deal” out of this.

 Yes, gents, we’re still doing it.
-100 years after the suffragette movement and six months removed from the #MeToo movement, and still a lot of men just can’t (or won’t?) recognize the very different ways we continue to communicate with and about our female colleagues.
+100 years after the suffragette movement and twelve months removed from the #MeToo movement, and still a lot of us (menfolk) just can’t (or won’t?) recognize the very different ways we continue to communicate with and about our female colleagues.
 Maybe you’re familiar with some of the verbal slights listed above; you might think it’s clever or well disguised, i.e. – “defensive” is an example of a characteristic meant to diminish the opinion of the person across the table.
 It’s not exclusive to women, but “defensive” indicates an irrational, emotional response, and you know how women are (author quickly performs a duck & cover position.)

 I’m still learning, too.
 Some of the conversation fillers men use (myself included) regarding the role of our women colleagues seem colloquial but are actually diminishing.
 Have you ever introduced one of your female peers as the person “who keeps us in line?”
 Or called a subordinate or administrative employee “the real boss”?
 Does she “babysit us” at meetings?
 How about “clean up” our mistakes?
 Or, my personal crutch, “she takes care of the details.”
 You know, while the smart guy comes up with the important stuff, somebody has to do the work, amirite?